 - XCUITest: XCUITest helps run automated tests for iOS applications.
 You can test different functionalities of your iOS application using XCUITest.

-- BrowserStack Automate: helps run tests on 3000+ real devices and browsers.
-It integrates with web automation frameworks like Selenium, Cypress, Playwright, Puppeteer, etc.
+- BrowserStack Automate: Enables automated testing on 3,500+ real devices and browsers.
+It works with frameworks like Selenium, Cypress, Playwright, and Puppeteer for reliable web automation.

 How to Choose an Automation Testing Tool?